 On the afternoon of Nov.
 22, 2014, Cleveland police responded to Cudell Recreation Center for a report of someone “waving a gun” around outside.

-Surveillance video that was released days after the shooting showed Tamir at a picnic table in the area, pointing and waving said gun.
+Surveillance video that was released days after the shooting showed Tamir near a picnic table in the area, pointing and waving said gun.
 The gun resembled a real firearm because its tell-tale orange tip had been removed.

 His death was ruled a homicide in December 2014, as the cause of death was the result of a gunshot wound to his torso with injuries to a major vessel, intestines and pelvis.